onecommons/unfurl/docs/get-started-step-by-step.rst

 "my_server" are a set of abstract constraints that be applied to any number of

 It is the implementation that create (or discover) instances that conforms to this specification.
-Implementations are defined by specifying how to carry ouy operations that are applied to the node templates.
+Implementations are defined by specifying how to carry out operations that are applied to the node templates.
 TOSCA defines a vocabulary of a few standard operations such as "create" or "delete" and you can define your own.
 Their implementations can be a simple as the name of a shell script to invoke or yaml specification that is passed to a `configurator`, which is Unfurl's plugin system for implementing operations.